 Our general and administrative expenses increased by \$8.0 million, or 95.9%, during the year ended November 30, 2020, compared to the year ended November 30, 2019.
-The increase was primarily related to an increase of \$4.0 million in compensation related expenses attributable to a higher headcount and non-cash stock-based compensation expense.
+The increase was primarily related to an increase of \$2.4 million in non-cash stock-based compensation expense and an increase of \$1.7 million in compensation related expenses attributable to a higher headcount.
 We also had an increase of \$1.8 million in legal and accounting expenses mainly related to external audit and legal fees and an increase of \$1.9 million in consultant, insurance and other professional service expenses primarily related to becoming a public company.